frlequ/energy-and-tariff-costs/README.md

 ## Usage

 Once configured, the integration will display your monthly energy and tariff costs on your Home Assistant dashboard.
-You can customize the display using various Lovelace cards to fit your preferences.
+You can customize the display using various Lovelace cards.
+Additionally, you can set custom prices for each tariff block and energy consumption level, allowing you to tailor the cost calculation to your specific pricing plan.

+> [!NOTE]
+> Current prices are set based on Gen-I provider (Januar 2025).

 ## Screenshots